 The chorus, like the two arias, begins with a militantly major ritornello theme recalling the two oboes.
 One oddity about this cantata is that this and the first aria are both in 3/8 time, a sign that Bach had deliberately set out to exploit the physical and psychological impact of the dance, clearly appropriate to a cantata of celebration be it secular or spiritual.
-In fact the rising scales and hornpipe-like rhythm of the chorus remind one strongly of the bass aria from C 66 heard the previous day and both movements, in general terms, are about the raising to heaven of songs of gratitude in return for Christ’s comfort and compassion.
+In fact the rising scales and hornpipe-like rhythm of the chorus remind one strongly of the bass aria from C 66 heard the previous day and both movements, in general terms, are about the raising to heaven of songs of gratitude in return for Christ′s comfort and compassion.
 In a sense they could be interchangeable and so it is hardly surprising that they have marked similarities.
-Even so, it is unusual to find Bach repeating himself in this way and particularly in works presented, if not composed, on consecutive days.
+Even so, it is unusual to find Bach repeating himself in this way and particularly in works presented on, if not originally composed for, consecutive days.

 Extract from C 66/3 followed by that from C 134/6.